FAQ

 By appointment only, Monday-Thursday.

-The short answer is “no”, with the exception of car accidents billing auto insurance.
+The short answer is “no”, with the exception of car accidents billing to auto insurance.
 I do not contract “in-network” with any health insurance.
 However, most private health insurance plans have “out-of-network” benefits and allow you to submit your own claims for physical therapy.
 If you have a high deductible plan, your out-of-pocket cost to see me as private pay may be the same or even less than the amount to see an in-network provider.

 Can I submit my physical therapy bills to my health insurance for reimbursement?